Table of Contents

 - Capacity utilization.
 Suppose the utilization rate has approached full capacity.
 In that case, the business will need to increase investment spending to continue growing and anticipate higher demand in the future.

 - Interest rate.
-Companies often rely on external financing, for example, by issuing debt securities.
-Thus, when interest rates are low, it reduces the cost of capital and encourages them to invest.
+Companies often rely on external financing, such as issuing debt securities.
+Thus, when interest rates are low, they reduce the cost of capital and encourage investment.

 Government sector

-This sector provides public services and regulates several economic activities.
-The government collects taxes from the business and household sectors to finance expenses.
+The government provides public services and regulates several economic activities.
+It collects taxes from the business and household sectors to finance expenses.
 If tax revenue exceeds spending, the government runs a fiscal surplus.
-And, if expenditure exceeds revenue, the government operates a fiscal deficit.
+If expenditures exceed revenue, the government operates a fiscal deficit.

-By changing their spending and taxes, governments influence the economy.
-They will increase spending or reduce taxes to stimulate economic growth.
-Conversely, to avoid an overheated economy, they reduce spending or raise taxes.
+Governments influence the economy by changing their spending and taxes.
+They increase spending or reduce taxes to stimulate economic growth, or they reduce spending or raise taxes to avoid an overheated economy.

 The central bank is part of the government sector.
 In some countries, the central bank may operate under government supervision.
 Meanwhile, in other countries, such as Indonesia, they operate independently, although they remain under the law.